MH-Farhadi/BRACE/README.md

 # BRACE

-# BRACE: [Your Paper Title/Project Name Here] - Supplementary Material
+# BRACE - Supplementary Material

 This repository contains the supplementary code for the NeurIPS paper "[Your Paper Title Here]".
 The code implements the BRACE (Bayesian Reasoning and Action C)ollaboration Engine, including: